Residency Training

 Vascular Anastomosis Model

-From Web site: The LifeLike BioTissue vascular anastomosis model feels, sutures and behaves like real live tissue.
-Realistic and affordable products designed for the acquisition, practice and retention of vascular surgery skills.
+From Web site: The LifeLike Vascular Anastomosis Model is a realistic and affordable solution designed for the acquisition, retention, and perfection of basic and advanced vascular surgical skills.

 Available from 3-Dmed®.